L'Enfant Plaza: Naming

 "L'Enfant Plaza" was the name proposed by New York City developer William Zeckendorf in February 1954 as the title for a 20 acre cultural center within a 330 acre development that would almost completely encompass all of Southwest D.C. (an area designated as "Project C").
 As originally laid out, a traffic circle would be built on Independence Avenue SW in front of the Smithsonian Castle.
 A 400 ft wide, grass-lined pedestrian mall replaced 10th Street SW.
 A concert hall, convention center, and opera house would line the pedestrian mall, which would be built over the railroad tracks and Southeast Freeway and connect with the Potomac River waterfront.
 The plan called for all existing buildings in the 20-acre area to be razed.
 Zeckendorf and the RLA signed a "memorandum of understanding" locking in most of the major aspects of Zeckendorf's plan to allow further site study and architectural design to move forward.
 By October of that year, Zeckendorf had agreed to add government office buildings to the planned pedestrian mall.
 The developer said he had already spent $450,000 on studies, and planned to spend another $500,000 in developing a detailed plan.
 In December, Zeckendorf asked the NCPC and RLA to formally approve his plan for a 10th Street SW mall, and proposed that the federal government build a "12th Street Bridge" over the Potomac River to help reduce traffic flows along his mall—which now incorporated a roadway.
 In February 1955, however, the NCPC proposed moving the planned "cultural mall" to 9th Street SW and retaining 10th Street as a major thoroughfare for traffic coming off the 14th Street Bridge.
 John Remon, chair of the RLA and NCPC vice chair, strongly criticized the plan (which also proposed relocating the railroad tracks) as far too costly.
 D.C. officials then proposed turning 12th Street into a southbound one-way, 9th Street into a northbound one-way, and building a new 14th Street Bridge span to accommodate the traffic flows.
 In a compromise, Zeckendorf agreed to revisit his plans to see if one or more of the proposed road plans could be accommodated under his proposed site redesign plan.
 The road and bridge dispute threatened to cause the failure of the entire redevelopment effort.

-But in April 1955, D.C. highway officials proposed a compromise: They agreed to "eventually" construct a major new bridge at Roaches Run in exchange for NCPC approval of the existing preliminary plans offered by Zeckendorf.
-Additionally, National Park Service (NPS_ officials agreed to allow a portion of Independence Avenue SW (between the Lincoln Memorial and the Tidal Basin) and Ohio Drive SW to be used for a portion of the proposed Inner Loop Freeway—both long-sought objectives of the NCPC.
+But in April 1955, the city's highway officials proposed a compromise; they agreed to eventually construct a major new bridge at Roaches Run in exchange for NCPC approval of the existing preliminary plans offered by Zeckendorf.
+Additionally, National Park Service officials agreed to allow a portion of Independence Avenue SW (between the Lincoln Memorial and the Tidal Basin) and Ohio Drive SW to be used for a portion of the proposed Inner Loop Freeway—both long-sought objectives of the NCPC.
 The NCPC subsequently approved nearly all of Zeckendorf's proposal for Project C, including the 10th Street mall.